Last updated on June 11th, 2023

 One day, during the time when I was moving to a new state again, I met my best friend and soulmate Mark.
 Passion to travel was one of many things we had in common and it kept pushing us towards new horizons.

-When we announced our decision to leave the U.S. in order to follow a dream of travel lifestyle (learn here how we constantly stay on the road), some of the people around us couldn’t get why we were doing that.
+When we announced our decision to leave the U.S. in order to follow a dream of travel lifestyle, some of the people around us couldn’t get why we were doing that.
 Some friends and family members were supportive and encouraging while others jealous and judgmental.

 No matter what their opinion or attitude was they all kept asking the same questions: